 Relations between the concentration camp and society

 The camp on a hill, visible for miles around, clearly illustrates just how integrated the concentration camps were in National Socialist society.
 The existence of the concentration camps was not concealed but was common knowledge.
 Those living or working nearby noticed some of what went on.
 People from the town of Mauthausen could observe the prisoners being marched from the station to the camp.
 Residents of nearby farms and civilian workers in the quarry witnessed the crimes taking place in the camp.
-Many agreed with what was happening, some were indifferent, others reacted with disgust; almost all maintained a fearful silence.
+Many agreed with what was happening, some were indifferent, others reacted with disgust; almost all remained silent.

 There were many different types of economic, social and private relationships between the camp and its surroundings.
 A look at a map showing the Gusen camp, which formed part of the double Mauthausen/Gusen camp, and the 50 or so Mauthausen subcamps gives an impression of the high level of geographical, economic and social integration of the camps into society.
 The people living near to them had to decide what attitude to adopt and whether knowing about them also made them partially responsible for what was happening there.
 The ‘Mühlviertel Hare Hunt’ at the beginning of February 1945 and the death marches during the final weeks of the war took place in full view of the public.